Tilak1028-st/Tasky/README.md

 # Tasky: Smart Task Manager

 ## Overview
 The Smart Task Manager is a comprehensive iOS application designed to help users manage their tasks efficiently.
 It allows users to create, read, update, and delete tasks, set priority levels, and receive location-based reminders.
+The app integrates seamlessly with the Apple Calendar and Reminders app, ensuring that tasks created in the Task Manager are reflected in the user's Apple Calendar and triggered as location-based reminders in the Reminders app.
+Additionally, users receive push notifications from the Task Manager at the selected time for each task.
 The app also includes a dashboard to visualize task statistics and progress.
 This README provides an overview of the app's features, design choices, and implementation details.

 ## Features
 - **Task Management:** Create, read, update, and delete tasks.
 - **Task Details:** Each task includes a title, description, due date, priority level (High, Medium, Low), and location-based reminders.
+- **Apple Calendar Integration:** Tasks created in the Task Manager are automatically added to the user's Apple Calendar, and any updates or deletions made in the Task Manager are reflected in the Calendar.
+- **Location-Based Reminders:** Tasks with location-based reminders are triggered through the Apple Reminders app when the user enters the specified location.
+- **Push Notifications:** Users receive push notifications from the Task Manager at the selected time for each task, reminding them to complete the task.
 - **Dashboard:** Visualize task statistics such as completed tasks, pending tasks, and task priority distribution.
 - **Face ID Integration:** Use biometric authentication for enhanced security.
-- **Push Notifications:** Receive task reminders via push notifications.

 ## UI Design
 The app's user interface follows a clean and modern design using UIKit, ensuring a smooth and intuitive user experience.